Author: Dan Seyer, Edgile CMO

 Building on the full range of existing Azure services, Azure Sentinel natively incorporates proven foundations including Log Analytics and Logic Apps.
 It comes with several connectors for Microsoft products available out of the box and providing real-time integration, including Microsoft Threat Protection and Microsoft 365 sources, Office 365, Azure AD, Azure ATP, and Microsoft Cloud App Security.
 Security teams can use common event format, Syslog or REST-API to connect data sources.
 Azure Sentinel includes more than 200 connectors for Azure services that allow security teams to apply any custom logic in code, ServiceNow, Jira, Zendesk, HTTP requests, Microsoft Teams, Slack, Windows Defender ATP, and Cloud App Security.
 There are also built-in connectors for security and productivity apps outside of Microsoft.

-To learn more, please reach out to your Edgile rep. If you’ll be near San Francisco on Jan.
-29, 2020 we have a special treat for you.
+To learn more, please reach out to your Edgile rep. If you’ll be near Santa Clara on Feb.
+4, 2020 we have a special treat for you.
 Edgile and Microsoft are jointly presenting an in-depth introduction to Microsoft Azure Sentinel, complete with free Happy Hour appetizers and drinks.